bghira/SimpleTuner/documentation/quickstart/FLUX.md

 **Note:** It's unclear whether training on multi-aspect buckets works correctly for Flux at the moment.
 It's recommended to use `crop_style=random` and `crop_aspect=square`.

+## Inference tips

+In ComfyUI, you'll need to put Flux through another node called AdaptiveGuider.
+One of the members from our community has provided a modified node here:

+(**external links**) [IdiotSandwichTheThird/ComfyUI-Adaptive-Guidan...](https://github.com/IdiotSandwichTheThird/ComfyUI-Adaptive-Guidance-with-disabled-init-steps) and their example workflow [here](https://github.com/IdiotSandwichTheThird/ComfyUI-Adaptive-Guidance-with-disabled-init-steps/blob/master/ExampleWorkflow.json)

 ## Notes & troubleshooting tips

 ### Classifier-free guidance